 A guide to do business in Japan

-In this blog we will describe the legal system, international investment, including currency regulations and benefits, and business vehicles.
-The blog also contains a summary on competition law, data security, and product liability & safety law, including redundancies and mass layoffs.
-In addition, there are detailed summaries on taxation & tax residents, copyright, trademark, and registered & non-registered design rights.
+In this blog, we’ll go through the legal system, foreign investment, currency rules and perks, and company vehicles.
+An overview of competition law, data security, and product liability and safety legislation, including redundancies and mass layoffs, is also available on the blog.
+There are also comprehensive summaries on taxation and tax residents, copyright, trademarks, and registered and unregistered design rights.

 1. The main recent developments impacting your company

 The Companies Act enacted in 2005 was first revised in 2014.
 It has undergone several revisions since then.
 The latest amendment came into force in 2021.

 - Improvement of Japanese corporate governance.